-Hotel rooms in Goeppingen-Hohenstaufen · 8 rooms with shower/WC · quiet location in hiking area · arrival by prior phone arrangement · cash payment
+Hotel rooms in Goeppingen-Hohenstaufen · 8 rooms with shower/WC · TV and Wi-Fi available · Public parking opposite the hotel · Quiet location in hiking area · Arrival by prior phone arrangement · Cash payment only

 - 8 rooms